masa08/flutter_with_ddd/english_text.md

 - fast on all platforms
 - OOP like JS

-If you use dart with flutter, you can make native apps fastly.
+In short, if you use dart with flutter, you can make native apps fastly.

 Today's topic is DDD, so if you want to know about dart and flutter more, let's visit official site.
 It's very easy to understand.